 Electric blinds or motorized window shades have been a revelation in the world of window treatments.
 The corded and cordless blinds got upgraded and motorized.
-Motorized window coverings no longer depend upon manual intervention for their operation.
+Cheap motorized shades no longer depend upon manual intervention for their operation.
 They come with remote controls that allow you to operate them with a single press of button from any part of the house.
 This works brilliantly if you have multiple window shades in the house.
 You could program the shades to be raised and lowered collectively or individually as per your preference.

-These motorized shades allow to be integrated into the home automation system.
+Solutions like motorized cellular shades can be integrated into the home automation system.
 Download the app on your Smart Phones and tablets and operate them from anywhere you have wifi.
 You can even get the home assistants like Google Home and Amazon Alexa to open and close the blinds using voice commands.
 You could invest in motorized shades or even retro-fit your old existing shades which help to cut down enormously on the cost.

 Be Alert When Purchasing Shades & Motors

-With motorized window treatments making waves all across the world it is only natural that you would not want to be deprived from their benefits and fascinating experience.
+With motorized window treatments, such as the elegant motorized wood blinds, making waves all across the world it is only natural that you would not want to be deprived of their benefits and fascinating experience.
 You can seek professional experts to help getting the motorized blinds installed or attempt doing it by yourself.
 Pay close attention to both the motors and the shades while purchasing them.
 You wouldn’t want the shade and motors to be incompatible or the motor not equipped to power your large blinds.
 Also there are brands that make motors exclusively for their own blinds and may not be suitable for shades belonging to the other brands.
 Once you have the proper window shades and correct sized motor delivered it is time to get them operational.

 If you are mounting the shade inside the window frame, remember that there will be two mounting brackets to screw in on either side of the blind.
 It will be similar to mounting a traditional blind.
 If you have wider and larger windows and heavier motors you will need to install additional supports to hang the equipment.
 Measurement is the key to proper installation.
 Double-check all measurements before you start driving a hole.